 If you and your spouse are both willing to put aside your differences for the sake of your kids and truly commit to working through the terms of your divorce, book an initial meeting.

-But if your spouse doesn't want to divorce, is still resentful or blaming you and only agreed to attend the meeting because you pressured them into it, skip booking an initial meeting and (sadly) hire an attorney instead.
+But if your spouse doesn't want to divorce, is still resentful or blaming you and only agreed to attend the meeting because you pressured them into it, this meeting is not appropriate.

-3. You already learned about divorce mediation basics, our company, and our flat-fee mediation services.
+3. You already learned about divorce mediation basics, our company, and our mediation services.

 This will help ensure our time together will be as informative for you as possible.